pedonc/Windows-Deployment/README.md

 164. Set **Allow downloads from other PCs** to **Off**.
 165. Close the Settings window by clicking the **Close (X)** button in the upper-right corner of the window.

-## Part X - Remove Default Microsoft applications
+## Part X - Remove Microsoft Default Installed Applications
 1. Right-click on the **Start** button in the lower-left corner of the screen and select **Windows PowerShell (Admin)**.
 2. Run the following commands to remove the applications.\
    `Remove-AppPackage Microsoft.BingWeather_4.25.12127.0_x64__8wekyb3d8bbwe`\